Sinaptik-AI/pandas-ai/docs/train.md

 To train PandasAI with instructions, you can use the `train` method on the `Agent`, `SmartDataframe` or `SmartDatalake`, as it follows:

+The training uses by default the `BambooVectorStore` to store the training data, and it's accessible with the API key.

+As an alternative, if you want to use a local vector store (enterprise only for production use cases), you can use the `ChromaDB` or `Qdrant` vector stores (see examples below).

 ```python
 from pandasai import Agent